reinahandal/skillful_project/README.md

 - All pages include a navigation bar that provides a smooth and intuitive navigation experience and easy access to all pages.
 - All pages in our website are fully responsive to different screen sizes.

-## Tech Stack
-This project was built using the Java Spring Boot Framework, and uses the following technologies:

-HTML, CSS, Javascript, Bootstrap

-Spring Boot, Spring Security, Bcrypt, Gmail API

 ## Tools